Nonalcoholic steatohepatitis (NASH)

 Regulatory agencies recognize the emergency of making therapies available for patients suffering from NASH.
 In the light of elafibranor’s positive effects on the 2 key markers of the disease (inflammation + ballooning), while maintaining a favorable safety and tolerability, elafibranor has received fast-track designation from the U.S. FDA, for the treatment of NASH.

 The clinical trial began in the first quarter of 2016 and has already completed recruitment of the cohort needed for the interim analysis.
-We expect to report top line data by the end of 2019.
-These results, if positive, would support the accelerated approval from the FDA, and conditional approval from the European Medicines Agency, or EMA, as early as 2020.
+We expect to report top line data by Q1 2020.
+These results, if positive, would support the accelerated approval from the FDA, and conditional approval from the European Medicines Agency, or EMA.

 We believe elafibranor’s unique mechanism of action has the potential to modulate many of the key hallmarks of NASH, thereby making it well-positioned as a first-line treatment as a monotherapy and the backbone of combination regimens.